PennyLaneAI/pennylane/doc/code/templates.rst

 * Embeddings, found in :mod:`pennylane.templates.embeddings`, encode input features into the quantum state of the circuit.
 These embeddings can also depend on trainable parameters, in which case the embedding is learnable.

 Each trainable template has a dedicated function in :mod:`pennylane.templates.parameters` which generates a list of **randomly initialized** arrays for the trainable **parameters**.
-The entries of the list contain valid positional arguments for the template to allow for the syntax ``MyTemplate(*par_list)``.
+The entries of the list contain valid positional arguments for the template, allowing for the syntax ``MyTemplate(*par_list)``.

 .. note::